2020 Masters Tournament

 The 2020 Masters Tournament was the 84th edition of the Masters Tournament held at Augusta National Golf Club in Augusta, Georgia.

-The golf tournament was originally scheduled for April 9–12, 2020, but it was postponed due to the ongoing COVID-19 pandemic.
+The golf tournament was originally scheduled for April 9–12, 2020, but it was postponed due to the COVID-19 pandemic.
 On April 6, Augusta National announced the tournament was rescheduled for November 12–15 and on August 12, the golf club announced that the tournament would be held without spectators in attendance.

 Dustin Johnson won the tournament with a record score of 268, 20-under-par, five strokes ahead of Im Sung-jae and Cameron Smith.

 Course

 Field

 The Masters has the smallest field of the four major championships.
 Officially, the Masters remains an invitation event, but there is a set of qualifying criteria that determines who is included in the field.
 Each player is classified according to the first category by which he qualified, with other categories in which he qualified shown in parentheses.

 Golfers who qualify based solely on their performance in amateur tournaments (categories 7–11) must remain amateurs on the original starting day (April 9) of the tournament to be eligible to play.